AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_User.md

 string status
 ```

-Only return statuses that match this value
+Only return statuses that match this value.
+Possible values are: InvitationAccepted, NoInvitation, InvitationNotSent, InvitationSent, InvitationExpired.

 ### Security